Topical review on acousto-optical Floquet engineering of single-photon emitters: Review of experimental platforms

 Hybrid acousto-optical schemes natively require versatile platforms that combine both elastic wave excitations and high-quality optically addressable and interfaced single-photon emitters.
 The fundamental constituents of such a platform are depicted schematically in Fig.~\ref{fig:1}.
 It comprises (a) the light-emitter interface, sketched here as an optically driven two-level system (TLS), and (b) the acoustically driven emitter.
 The combination of both driving schemes gives rise to (c) the fully-fledged acousto-optical dressing of the quantum emitter.
 To successfully implement the full scheme, each of the two interfaces sketched in Fig.~\ref{fig:1}(a, b) needs to be carefully optimized.
-Next we shortly review typical state-of-the-art solutions for both types of interfaces.
+Next we briefly review typical state-of-the-art solutions for both types of interfaces.

 (a) \textit{Light-emitter interface}: The efficiency of the coupling between the quantum emitter, behaving as a driven TLS, and the light field is evaluated by the observation of the Mollow triplet~\cite{mollow1969power} appearing under strong optical driving.
 The Mollow triplet is therefore one of the hallmarks of efficient light-matter coupling.
 In order to reach a sufficient optical field amplitude at the location of the single-photon emitter, different cavity structures can be used~\cite{vahala2003optical}.
-In this regard, semiconductor quantum dots (QDs) have commonly been integrated into distributed Bragg reflector (DBR) cavities to resolve the Mollow triplet~\cite{vamivakas2009spin,flagg2009resonantly,ates2009post,ulhaq2012cascaded}.
+In this regard, semiconductor quantum dots (QDs) have commonly been integrated into distributed Bragg reflector (DBR) cavities to resolve the Mollow triplet~\cite{flagg2009resonantly,ates2009post,ulhaq2012cascaded}.
 Furthermore, photonic crystal cavities have been used to bring silicon vacancy (SiV) color centers in nano-diamonds~\cite{zhou2017coherent}, as well as QDs~\cite{fischer2016self} into the strong driving regime.
+However, the Mollow triplet may also be observed without full cavity integration, i.e., without a cavity or only a DBR at the bottom of the sample for efficient light collection~\cite{vamivakas2009spin,unsleber2015observation,gustin2021high,nawrath2021resonance}, which naturally requires stronger optical pumping.